Divorce & Family Law Commonly Asked Questions

 If a court orders your spouse to pay child support or maintenance (formerly known as alimony) and your spouse fails to make the payments, our attorneys can draft a letter demanding immediate payment.
 If your spouse still fails to pay, our attorneys can file a Petition for Indirect Civil Contempt and request that the court hold your spouse in contempt of court.

 - How can I find out if my spouse is hiding income or assets?

 Parties in all Illinois divorce cases are required to complete a form called a Financial Affidavit where they disclose their income, monthly expenses, assets and liabilities.
 This form can inform parties of their spouse’s assets and liabilities.
 If you believe your spouse has an account not listed on the Affidavit, you can seek to issue a subpoena to receive these records.

 - Why should I get a pre/postnuptial agreement?

 You should consider hiring an attorney to help draft a pre-nuptial or post-nuptial agreement to protect your assets and reduce potential litigation in the event of divorce.
 These agreements can designate what assets and liabilities will be awarded to each party and address limitations or waivers of spousal maintenance as well.

-- Will our assets be divided equally?
+- Will our assets be divided equally in divorce?

 Illinois is an equitable distribution state.
 This means, while oftentimes an Illinois court will divide assets 50-50, there are instances when a court will find a disproportionate division is more equitable.
 In making this determination, a court will consider factors including each party’s incomes, respective ages and non-marital assets.

-- What happens to our debt?
+- What happens to debt in a divorce?